-At discharge, our nurses will provide you with the surgeon's instructions for your care at home, when you need to make your follow up appointment and any prescriptions that you will need to have filled at your local pharmacy.
+At discharge, our nurses will provide you with refreshments and the Surgeon's instructions for your care at home, when you need to make your follow up appointment and any prescriptions that you will need to have filled at your local pharmacy.

-Additionally, we will complete a discharge summary for you to take home and if you have consented, we will upload this to My Health Record so that your GP and other health care providers will have details of your stay with us.
+Additionally, we will complete a discharge summary for you to take home and if you have consented, we will upload this to your My Health Record so that your GP and other health care providers will have details of your stay with us including any changes to medications.

-If you have any concerns, please contact your specialist's rooms for advice.
+If you have any concerns, please contact your Specialist Rooms for advice.